w1ndy/iscsi-targetd-provisioner/README.md

 If you enable iSCSI CHAP-based authentication, the ansible installer will set the target configuration consinstently and also configure the storage class.
 However at provisioning time the provisioner will not setup the chap secret.
 Having the permissions to setup a secret in any namespace would make the provisioner too powerful and insecure.
 So, it is up to the project administrator to setup the secret.
 The name of the expected secret name will be `<provisioner-name>-chap-secret` An example of the secret format can be found [here](./openshift/iscsi-chap-secret.yaml)

+# Code of conduct

+Participation in the Kubernetes community is governed by the [Kubernetes Code of Conduct](code-of-conduct.md).